 Stain Removal on Linen Clothes

-Stains should be treated prior to washing following the recommendations for specific stains.
-One, word of caution.
-If the linen has been dyed, some colors like khaki may not be completely stable, and stain removal products can change the color.
+Stains should be treated before washing following the recommendations for specific stains.
+One, word of caution: If the linen has been dyed, some colors such as khaki may not be completely stable, and stain removal products can change the color.
 Always test a stain removal product on an inside seam or hem before treating the stain.
 Spread a dab of the stain remover on the seam and then rub with a cotton swab.
 If color transfers to the swab, don't use the product!
 Test and use another product instead.

 Linen fibers can be weakened by chlorine bleach.
 Undiluted bleach should never be applied directly to the fabric, even if it is white.
 Diluted bleach solutions can be used safely on linen or cellulosic fibers for stain removal and whitening.
 However, even dilute solutions will weaken fibers causing them to rip and wear out if used too often.

 How to Dry and Iron Linen Clothes

-Linen garments should be air dried or tumbled on medium heat in the dryer and removed while still slightly damp to avoid set-in wrinkles.
-Hang clothes immediately and allow to finish air drying.
+Linen garments should be air-dried or tumbled on medium heat in the dryer and removed while still slightly damp to avoid set-in wrinkles.
+Hang clothes immediately and allow them to finish air-drying.

 Some people choose to never iron linen clothes and embrace the slightly rumpled look of the unironed linen fabric.

 If you choose to iron linen, it is easier to iron linen garments while they are slightly damp.
 Always be sure to use the correct iron temperature setting when pressing linen.
 Extremely high temperatures when ironing can scorch linen fibers.
 The scorching or yellowing occurs as the fibers begin to burn.
 Burned fibers cannot be revived.